scrum-for-developers/scrum-for-developers-infra/ansible/README.md

 ```

 # Usage

+First, execute the script `install-galaxy-roles.sh` which installs necessary ansible roles from ansible galaxy into the `galaxy_roles` folder.

 Adapt `create-ec2-playbook.yml` to your needs (keyname, instances), and execute `create-ec2-instances.sh` to create the ec2 instances.

 Afterwards execute the following to provision the newly created instances